naoyuki1019/vim-autoupload/readme.md

 # Vim Auto Upload

-This sentence is written by a Japanese who can not write English.
+This sentence was written by a Japanese who can not write English

 ## What is 'vim-autoupload'